app-generator/docs-old/content/bootstrap-template/materialpro-lite.md

 # MaterialPro Lite

-&#x20;WrapPixel's **MaterialPro Bootstrap Lite** is a modern Bootstrap template inspired by Google Material design principles integrated with the essential Bootstrap components and UI elements.
-The project comes with pre-built pages and a permissive MIT License that allows free usage for personal and commercial projects.&#x20;
+WrapPixel's **MaterialPro Bootstrap Lite** is a modern Bootstrap template inspired by Google Material design principles integrated with the essential Bootstrap components and UI elements.
+The project comes with pre-built pages and a permissive MIT License that allows free usage for personal and commercial projects.

 * [MaterialPro Lite](https://bit.ly/2ZJuiMR) - product page hosted by [WrapPixel](../partners/wrappixel.md)